-It's 2009, and in professional use of computers, 100% of processing is verified at every processing step, but errors and fraud occur anyway.
+In 2009, in professional use of computers, 100% of processing is verified at every processing step, but errors and fraud occur anyway.
 ATMs are widely used for fraud and identity theft.
 Google on "computer fraud cases" and "ATM fraud" gives over 12 million entries.
 The FBI says 87% of installations have security incidents in a year, 64% of which are serious and cause loss of money.
 44% are caused by insiders!

-It's 2009, and why are we willing to risk our elections with this vulnerable technology-with an unprofessional 3% scheme of verification and blind trust in 97% of the unobservable, computerized vote-counting?
+Why risk our elections with this vulnerable technology-with a 3% scheme of verification and blind trust in 97% of the unobservable, computerized vote-counting?